section-engineering-education/engineering-education/content/articles/Website-vs-Web-app/index.md

 3. ``Easy to update``- Business keeps on expanding as time passes by.
 Therefore a web app should be simple to update.
 4. `Cross-platform`- A web app should be able to run on most if not all operating systems using different browsers.

-#### What is the importance of a web Application
+#### Importance of a Web Application

-1. `Security`- All organizations should know about security dangers with their applications.
-Web applications ensure sites and programs are secure since they are designed with more privacy and a high level of security.
+1. `Security`: Web applications ensure sites and programs are secure since they are designed with more privacy and a high level of protection.

- 2.  ``Easy to use`` – End users can access them from any device at any time.
+ 2. `Easy to use`: End users can access them from any device at any time.

 3. Data access is simple because they are used on both mobile and desktop computers.

 ### Distinctions between a website and a web application

 #### 1. The user's interaction
 There is no functionality on the website.
-The end-user only view the visual content but cannot interact with it.
+The end-user only views the visual content but cannot interact with it.

-On the other hand, the web app allows the end-user to interact one on one by giving out details to enable him to log in or filling out a form.
+On the other hand, a web app allows the end-user to interact one-on-one with the content on the application.
 #### 2. Reasons for creation

- The website is mostly meant for the universe.
-This means that information can be accessed by anyone publicly.
+A website is mostly meant for the universe, which means information can be accessed by anyone publicly.

-Unlike a website, the web app is meant for interaction with the end-users.
-This means that the end-user must provide some details to use a web app.
-Without the required details, data might not be available.
+Unlike a website, the web app is meant for interaction with a particular end-users, which means that the end-user must provide some details to use a web app.
+Without the required information, data might not be available.
 #### 3. Code Deployment

-On the website, small changes do not require a full re-accumulation and deployment.
-You need to refresh/update the HTML code and all that will be updated.
+On a website, small changes do not require full re-accumulation and deployment.
+You need to refresh/update the HTML code.
 Code deployment in the web app is quite different.
 Here, you need to re-compile and re-deploy the app after making any change.
 #### 4. Authentication
 On a website, end-users authentication is not mandatory.
 The user may give some details at wish if they are willing to get any updates from the website.

- On the other hand, Web applications need validation as they offer a lot more extensive extent of alternatives and usefulness than a website.
-To access your account you must provide details like username and password that verify ownership.
+On the other hand, Web applications need validation as they offer more extensive alternatives and usefulness than a website.
+To access your account, a user must provide details like username and password that verify ownership.
 #### 5. Development
 Developing a website is not complicated.
-With the knowledge of `HTML`, `CSS` and maybe `JavaScript` you can develop a full working website.
+With the knowledge of HTML, CSS, and maybe JavaScript, you can create a working website.
 Sometimes it only requires a single frontend developer to do the task.

-Furthermore, you can just use a template to develop a website.
-This means that even a young developer can easily develop a simple working website.
+Furthermore, you can use a template to develop a website.

-For a web app, development is quite different from that of a website, here, you need the knowledge of both frontend and backend to develop a working web app.
-For the backend part, there is a variety of technology to be used.
-Either ``Python``, `PHP`, `Ruby` etc. Choosing the backend technology depends on the developer.
-The web application is working for a whole development team.
+For a web app, development is quite different from that of a website.
+Here, you need the knowledge of both frontend and backend to develop a working web app.
+For the backend part, there is a variety of technologies to be used.
+Either Python, PHP, Ruby, etc. Choosing the backend technology depends on the developer.
 #### 6. Task and Complexity

 While a website shows the collected information and data on a particular page, a web app is quite complicated and functions higher compared to the website.

 ### Conclusion

-Unlike developing a website that is a bit simple and less complicated, a web application needs more knowledge and experience for it to be created.
+Unlike developing a website that is a bit simple and less complicated, creating a web application needs more knowledge and experience.

-From the above discussion, I believe now that you can tell the difference between website and web app and what you interact with on daily basis.
+From the above discussion, I believe that you can tell the difference between website and web app and what you interact with daily.